VincentWanghh/cs285_homework_fall2023/hw2/README.md

+## Analysis
+Please refer to all the ipynb files in data folder.
 ## Setup

 See [installation.md](installation.md).
 It's worth going through this again since some dependencies have changed since homework 1.
 You also need to make sure to run `pip install -e .` in the hw2 folder.